Plastic & the Planet: Empowering Change for Earth Day 2024

 The majority of this plastic debris originates from land-based activities, such as poor waste management practices, industrial activities, and illegal dumping, highlighting the urgent need to reevaluate our relationship with this material.

-Plastics and Wildlife
+Plastic and Wildlife

 The toll of plastic pollution on the earth and wildlife is staggering.
 Every year, an estimated 14 million tons of plastic enter our oceans, claiming the lives of about 1 million seabirds, one million bags, and 100,000 marine animals.
 Hundreds of species suffer from entanglement in plastic debris, leading to starvation, infections, and even death.